-If you consider that an individual is at immediate risk of harm, and senior staff in Student Services/Human Resources are not available to respond, call the police on 999 as a top priority.
+If you think that someone is at immediate risk of harm, please call the police on 999.

-The University is committed to supporting and promoting the welfare of staff, students and visitors and is committed to the provision of a safe environment conducive to work, study and the enjoyment of a positive experience for all members of its community.
+- the provision of a safe environment that’s conducive to work, study and the enjoyment of a positive experience for all members of our community.

 Raising a safeguarding concern

-If your concern relates to an individual you are in contact with through placement or work-based learning
+Concerns about an individual in placement or work-based learning

-Please contact Debbie England, Director of Human Resources:
+Please contact Debbie England, Director of Human Resources at UWE Bristol:

 - Email: Debbie.England@uwe.ac.uk